skiano/elmer-fudd/README.md

 # elmer-fudd

-_Hunt for Bugs!_

-## What is it?

 A test runner for smallish node projects with an opinionated take on mocking (and _very_ few dependencies).
+(It helps you hunt for Bugs, get it...?)

 <details><summary><strong>Dependencies</strong></summary><div>